FarkostInteractive/VerdantPage/Documentation/QuickStart.md

 # Quick Start

-This is a whirlwind tour through Verdant that shows how to set up the most important systems without going into detail about them.
-Its contents are the same as the getting started-PDF included with the package.
-If you just want to start working this is the quickest way to do it, though I highly recommend that you also read the main [User Guide](UserGuide.html).
-It goes into much more detail, showcases features not covered here and gives valuable context to help you understand how the system works.
+This is a whirlwind tour through Verdant that shows you how to set up its most important systems without delving into the details.
+You'll also find this guide included in the package as a Getting Started-PDF.
+If you just want to start working this is the quickest way to do it, though I highly recommend that you also read the main [User Guide](UserGuide.html) afterwards.
+It goes into much more detail, showcases features not covered here and gives valuable context to help make the system easier to work with long-term.

 ## Setup